30 Jun 2025

 In contrast to UGC, CGC offers brands greater control over narrative, tone, and visual quality.
 You know what is being said, how it looks, and when it was posted.
 And because it’s made for marketing, it’s easier to repurpose across ads, websites, and email.

 In today’s content-saturated world, authenticity sells — but so does clarity.
-If you use UGC only, you end up with real voices but inconsistent delivery.
-Depending solely on CGC might polish your image but risk losing relatability.
+If you use user-generated content only, you end up with real voices but inconsistent delivery.
+Depending solely on creator-generated content might polish your image but risk losing relatability.

 Leverage UGC to create community and trust.
 Find ways to get real customers to share their experience, and share that voice across your platforms.
 When you want storytelling, strategy, and scale, bring in CGC.
 Partner with creators who align with your values and can bring your brand to life in ways your audience already consumes.

-The most powerful content strategies today don’t choose between UGC or CGC — but rather, find the middle ground between them.
+The most powerful social media content strategies today don’t choose between UGC or CGC — but rather, find the middle ground between them.
 One offers truth.
 The other offers traction.
 Combined, they add both credibility and reach to your brand.
+Both are help brands build authentic marketing content that feels relatable and trustworthy to audiences.

 FAQs